swyxio/swyxdotio/content/writing/nontechnical/two-words.md

 [The 7 Habits of Highly Effective People](http://www.quickmba.com/mgmt/7hab/) might win the prize for longest Two Word idea.
 Of course, these days, it just gets shortened to "7 Habits" 😉.

+## How to Figure Out Your Two Words

+Two Words is the ultimate microcopy.
+It is at once trivial, yet important (by sheer memetic value).
+Obviously it has high marketing value, but finding a good Two Words to hang your hat on for the life of your idea is not easy.

+One way to figure it out is have people repeat back your idea in their words, after you give your spiel.
+Your words don't matter, theirs do.
+You don't need to adopt exactly what they use, but a message that doesn't take after repeated attempts is a problem.

 ## In Memoriam

 This post is dedicated to Clay Christensen, who pointed out the [Innovator's Dilemma](https://en.wikipedia.org/wiki/The_Innovator%27s_Dilemma), and Leila Janah, who showed that the best method of poverty alleviation is to [Give Work](https://www.leilajanah.com/book).